 While out running errands or shopping with friends, you might feel the need to stop and grab a delicious iced coffee.
-And with a coffee shop on every corner these days promoting fancy-sounding, custom-made drinks, that’s easy to understand!
+And with a coffee shop on every corner these days promoting fancy, handcrafted drinks, that’s easy to understand!

 You May Also Like

-Baseball bats, gloves, golf clubs, uniforms, tennis rackets, and the list goes on.
-You can make sure your kids are active and healthy without spending hundreds on a brand-new aluminum baseball bat.
+Baseball bats, gloves, golf clubs, uniforms, tennis rackets—the list goes on.
+You can make sure your kids are active and healthy without spending hundreds of dollars on a brand-new aluminum baseball bat.

-This is an easy temptation to give in to, especially when all the other kids are getting fancy, shiny new bats.
-But, again, debt isn’t worth it, especially when only 2% of high school athletes are awarded sports scholarships at NCAA schools.
-You can find good-quality used equipment at local sports-consignment stores, on Craigslist, and by talking to your neighbors and coworkers.
+This is an easy temptation to give into, especially when all the other kids are getting shiny new bats.
+But the debt isn’t worth it, especially when only 2% of high school athletes are awarded sports scholarships at NCAA schools.
+You can find quality used equipment at local sports consignment stores, on Craigslist, and by talking to your neighbors and coworkers.

-I want you to have fun this summer, but I want you to have fun now without paying for it later.
-If you budget and pay for items up front with cash, then you won’t have that unnecessary worry weighing you down as you try to live a carefree summer.
+I want you to have fun this summer, but I want you to have fun without paying for it later.
+If you budget and pay for items up-front with cash, you won’t have unnecessary worry weighing you down as you try to live a carefree summer.

 Use our budgeting tool EveryDollar to help prevent overspending this summer by tracking your budget!
 It’s easy, breezy and best of all—free.